 What is the fee and policy structure?

-Information regarding psychotherapy and treatment contracts, (e.g. policy regarding fees, cancellations and missed sessions as well as planning for breaks in treatment such as holiday periods) will be discussed with you after you have made a booking enquiry.
+Information regarding psychotherapy and treatment contracts, (e.g. policy regarding fees, cancellations and missed sessions as well as planning for breaks in treatment such as holiday periods) will be discussed with you in your initial assessment session.

 Initial assessment - $250.00

 Follow on sessions - $210.00